Authority: Executive Vice Chancellor and Provost

 3.3.4.
 Leadership and participation in interdisciplinary teams in development and delivery of extension programs must be documented.
 This includes cooperative relationships with other faculty within and outside the College, and with organizations that serve the same clientele.
 Effective leadership recognized by peers and clientele at the local, regional, and national levels should be demonstrated.

 3.3.5.
 Continuous improvement in the field of concentration should be documented through increasing and updating skills, keeping abreast of clientele needs, and developing and applying relevant new knowledge.
 Recognized professional achievement through the production of refereed publications, peer reviewed extension publications, honors, awards, exhibitions, prizes, invited papers, and presentations should be achieved.
-Publication as a form of scholarship should encompass the quantity, quality and most appropriate form and outlet as set forth in the faculty member’s NCSU REG05.20.27 – Statements of Mutual Expectations .
+Publication as a form of scholarship should encompass the quantity, quality and most appropriate form and outlet as set forth in the faculty member’s NCSU REG05.20.27 – Statement of Faculty Responsibilities .

 3.3.6.
 Efforts at and success in attracting extramural funding is important.
 This may be in the form of direct grants, university mini-grants, memoranda of agreement, unrestricted gifts, in kind support and collaborative efforts.